DavidSouther/software_craftsmanship/02_functions_arrays_strings/01_functions/01_python.md

 pieces that can be used repeatedly, rather than repeating ourselves every time over and over again.

+## Exercises

+*   **Rugs** Write functions for a circular rug and let users choose circular rugs in the input.

+*   **Recipe Measurements** Revisit the `measurements.py` file from chapter 1.
+    Create functions for common parts that are duplicated or otherwise should be grouped in the file.
+No peeking, but [here's my breakdown](./recipe_fns.md)

+*   Write functions for exercises in chapter 1.

 Functions are a really important concept in programming and software engineering so let's take a look at
 [a closer look at how they execute](./function_tracing.md).